-But what a beautiful bus ride to Salta from San Pedro de Atacama!
+What a beautiful bus ride it is from San Pedro to Salta

 We left at 10 AM, drove less than a kilometre and then piled out of the bus to go through Chilean customs for exiting the country.
 Don’t ask me why.
 That took the better part of half an hour but then we were off.